Study in China

 The application process is now open for 2018 Philosophy Summer School.

 Applicants must be a student of The University of Manchester or a student of the Manchester Confucius Institute and aged between 18-30.

 - how you will make the most of your time in China (including what you expect to gain from the experience and how you will take this experience forward and any subsequent activities after your visit).

 The scholarship will cover your tuition, accommodation and social programme over the two-week period.
 Successful candidates will have to cover the cost of international flights and daily expenses.

 If you have started to learn Chinese and would like to practice and improve your language, this two-week summer intensive school can help you to achieve this.

 If you haven't started your Chinese learning yet then there is no better place to kick start your learning than Beijing, the capital of China, at a prestigious Chinese university like Beijing Normal University (BNU).

 Upon arrival, you will be streamed into a class based on your language level (HSK Level 1 to 4).
 You will have spare time to explore the city of ancient civilisation and modernity and meet other learners from across the globe.

 The application process is now open until 30 April 2018.

 Please submit a 300- 500 word statement outlining your current level of Chinese and how you are going to benefit from learning Chinese academically, personally and in terms of your career to firstname.lastname@example.org.

-Please note you must be aged between 18-30 and have studied for 3 months or 40 hours Mandarin at Manchester Confucius Institute at the time of application.
+Please note you must have studied for 3 months or 40 hours Mandarin at Manchester Confucius Institute at the time of application.

 The scholarship will cover your tuition, accommodation and social programme of the two-week study.
 You are expected to pay for your international flights and daily expenses.